Skip to content

 Methodology

 This calculator computes the total cost of a bridge loan by adding two components.
 First, it calculates interest charges by multiplying the loan amount by the monthly interest rate (expressed as a decimal) and the loan term in months.
 Second, it adds the arrangement fee by applying the stated fee percentage to the loan amount.
-The calculation assumes interest accrues monthly and is rolled up, meaning unpaid interest compounds without additional capitalisation.
+The calculation assumes simple monthly interest on the original loan amount, deferred to the loan exit date rather than serviced during the term.
 It treats both interest and fees as payable at loan exit.
 The model does not account for early repayment discounts, redemption penalties, valuation fees, legal costs, or the impact of interest servicing during the term, though a serviced interest structure would typically produce a similar total cost.
+Bridging loan structures and pricing conventions vary by jurisdiction.

 Frequently Asked Questions